-- 3.1 The proposal is for partial demolition of existing industrial building to create frontage servicing areas, sub division and refurbishment of reduced sized building to create 3 no. industrial units each with first floor ancillary offices and a change of use from go karting centre (sui generis) to uses within Classes B1c light industrial, B2 general industrial and B8 warehousing and distribution, external alterations including new service doors, glazed personnel entrance doors replacement cladding and glazing. - 3.2 The application is accompanied by full plans showing existing and proposed floor plans and elevations together with a site layout plan.
+- 3.1 The proposal is for partial demolition of existing industrial building to create frontage servicing areas, refurbishment of reduced sized building with first floor ancillary offices and a change of use from go karting centre (sui generis) to uses within Classes B1c light industrial, B2 general industrial and B8 warehousing and distribution, external alterations including new service doors, glazed personnel entrance doors replacement cladding and glazing. - 3.2 The application is accompanied by full plans showing existing and proposed floor plans and elevations together with a site layout plan.
 A Design and Access Statement, Transport Statement and Flood Risk Assessment have also been submitted. - 3.3 The key proposals include: full refurbishment to include new cladding, windows, curtain walling, loading doors and entrance canopy to the external elevations; first floor office accommodation and; new paving and concrete to the front entrance and loading area.
-There are no alterations to the main access from Bath Road. - 3.4 It is proposed to demolish approximately 90 sq m of the existing building at ground floor to achieve the loading areas and install new ancillary offices at first floor level totalling 375 sq m across the three new units.
+There are no alterations to the main access from Bath Road. - 3.4 It is proposed to demolish approximately 109 sq m of the existing building at ground floor to achieve the loading areas, build a ground floor office entrance and install new ancillary offices at first floor level totalling 260 sq m..

-- 3.5 The total floorspace is 2835 sq m and there is on site provision for 13 no. standard car parking spaces and 3 no. disabled parking space together with 3 no. lorry parking bays.
+- 3.5 The total floorspace is 2835 sq m and there is on site provision for 15 no. standard car parking spaces and 1 no. disabled parking space together with 3 no. lorry parking bays.
 A more detailed analysis is given elsewhere in this report. - 3.6 This is one of two planning applications submitted for this unit.
 The other application is also on the agenda for consideration by this Committee.
-Planning application P/13310/015, seeks a similar range of uses within Classes B1(c), B2 and B8, but unlike this application does not seek its sub division.
+Planning application P/13310/014, seeks a similar range of uses within Classes B1(c), B2 and B8, but unlike this application seeks its sub division into three smaller units.
 The application is seeking greatest flexibility in order to improve the building's marketability.